CarlGao4/Demucs-Gui/README.md

 ### Donate to me

 **Currently I'm training some new great models (like 10-stem model) for this project.
 However as a student I don't have enough money to rent powerful GPUs.
 With your help, I can train the new models up to 100x faster.
 I promise I will use the money only for training models and will release the models to the public for free.
-Currently I'm encountering model not learning issue, I'm still finding a solution.**
+Currently I'm encountering model not learning issue, I'm still finding a solution.
+Besides, recently I'm taking more classes so I have less time to develop this project, so I'm not sure when the models will be ready.**

 **If you like this project, please consider donating to me.**